framilano/BloodborneNucleusCoopHandler/README.md

 1. The [NoDreamForHunter](https://github.com/fhody125-web/NoDreamForHunter/) from fhody125-web gives us an offline stats server
 2. The [Shadnet-P2P](https://github.com/Wozzardman/shadnet-p2p) from Wozzardman gives us an offline shadnet server that supports co-op and summonings.

-Both these servers will run when launching the handler automatically, I added an option too to just use the official [The Hunter'ss Dream](https://thehuntersdream.com/), but Wozzardman fork is still required for co-op.
+Both these servers will run when launching the handler automatically, I added an option too to just use the official [The Hunter's Dream](https://thehuntersdream.com/), but Wozzardman fork is still required for co-op.

 ## How to use
 1. Download the latest [release](https://github.com/framilano/BloodborneNucleusHandler/releases) and unzip it